uoe-agents/epymarl/README.md

 Learnt models can be loaded using the `checkpoint_path` and `load_step` parameters. `checkpoint_path` should point to a directory stored for a run by epymarl as stated above.
 The pointed-to directory should contain sub-directories for various timesteps at which checkpoints were stored.
 If `load_step` is not provided (by default `load_step=0`) then the last checkpoint of the pointed-to run is loaded.
 Otherwise the checkpoint of the closest timestep to `load_step` will be loaded.
 After loading, the learning will proceed from the corresponding timestep.

 To only evaluate loaded models without any training, set the `checkpoint_path` and `load_step` parameters accordingly for the loading, and additionally set `evaluate=True`.
 Then, the loaded checkpoint will be evaluated for `test_nepisode` episodes before terminating the run.

+# Plotting

+The plotting script provided as `plot_results.py` supports plotting of any logged metric, can apply simple window-smoothing, aggregates results across multiple runs of the same algorithm, and can filter which results to plot based on algorithm and environment names.

+If multiple configs of the same algorithm exist within the loaded data and you only want to plot the best config per algorithm, then add the `--best_per_alg` argument!
+If this argument is not set, the script will visualise all configs of each (filtered) algorithm and show the values of the hyperparameter config that differ across all present configs in the legend.

 # Citing EPyMARL and PyMARL